Edmonds, Washington: Parks and recreation

 Edmonds has 23 city parks with 189 acre of open and preserved space, along with several facilities shared with the school district and the county government, totaling 560 acre.
 Downtown Edmonds has several major parks, including the public beach at Brackett's Landing on both sides of the ferry terminal, City Park overlooking Edmonds Marsh, and the future Civic Field.
 A small 9/11 memorial, including a steel beam from the World Trade Center, is located at a fire station near downtown Edmonds and was dedicated in 2015.

 In addition to the neighborhood and community parks in Edmonds, the city also maintains dog parks, sports fields, a seasonal swimming pool, and a skate park.
 Edmonds Stadium, which was home to high school sports and minor league football and soccer teams (including the North Sound SeaWolves), was opened in 1937 and closed in 2017.
-The Edmonds senior center opened in the 1960s and is planned to be replaced by a new building, named the Edmonds Waterfront Center, in 2020.
+The Edmonds senior center first opened in 1967 in a former two-story warehouse building, expanding into a former boat showroom shortly afterward; both were replaced by a new building, named the Edmonds Waterfront Center, that held a virtual opening event in 2021 due to local COVID-19 pandemic restrictions before holding a grand opening the following year.

 The city also has several urban forests and natural reserves, which preserve the original vegetation of the area and provide hiking and walking trails.
 Edmonds Marsh Park, on 28 acre south of downtown, preserves one of the few remaining saltwater marshes in the state and is home to 225 species of bird and several walking trails.
 The largest wooded space in the city is the county-run Southwest County Park, with 120 acre of land along Olympic View Drive at the north end of the city.
+In 2023, the Edmonds city government planned to acquire a 10 acre shopping center on State Route 99 for use as a public park, but chose not to pursue the $37 million plan in 2024 due to budget issues.

 The Port of Edmonds maintains the city's public marina, which has 890 slips and is one of the largest in the Puget Sound region.
 The marina is dredged to a depth of 13 ft and located southwest of downtown Edmonds.
 Further north and offshore from Brackett's Landing, the city also maintains a 27 acre marine park called the Edmonds Underwater Park, which was developed primarily for scuba diving.
 The park attracts 25,000 visitors annually and is one of the most popular diving spots in the state.
 The park features man-made reefs, several shipwrecks, a submerged dock, and habitats for marine life.